becodeorg/challenge-criteria/html.md

 - [ ] Separation of concerns: I did not add any styling nor scripting in the HTML file(s).
 - [ ] I tested my website with a markup validator ([example][1]).
 - [ ] ID attributes are not used more than once in the same document.
-- [ ] DOM elements that are linked to Javascript manipulation are prefixed with `js-*`.
+- [ ] DOM elements that are linked to Javascript manipulation have a class prefixed with `js-*`.
 - [ ] I tested that my website shows all the content properly with an adblocker enabled.
 - [ ] I added the relevant OpenGraph metadata.